 Facilitating a diverse range of formats, from thematic working groups, residential symposia and private roundtables to drama in schools, the Global Exchange actively explores the effectiveness of alternative approaches in different settings.
 Through evaluation of impact we contribute to the impact of future initiatives and to scholarship on knowledge-exchange practice.

-Read more about the Global Exchange approach to knowledge exchange here
+Read the publication on the Global Exchange approach to knowledge exchange: